Skip Navigation

 3. Cultivate and fertilize properly to encourage rapid spring growth, thereby leaving less time for beetles to damage shoots.

-4. Grow asparagus a safe distance from places suitable for beetle hibernation.
+4. Grow asparagus a safe distance from places suitable for beetle hibernation or maintain nearby areas to make them unsuitable overwintering sites.

-5. Collect and destroy berries for spotted asparagus beetle control.
-Or, an alternative is to plant only male-hybrid varieties, which have no berries and will eliminate fall populations of the spotted asparagus beetles.
+5. Collect and destroy berries for spotted asparagus beetle control or plant only male-hybrid varieties, which have no berries and will eliminate fall populations of the spotted asparagus beetles.

 6. Lady beetle larvae feed on small larvae and will help keep them under control.

 7. Feeding by the beetles on the young shoots in spring is difficult to prevent.
-During the harvest season, frequent spraying may be necessary to prevent chewing damage and egg deposition if beetles are abundant.
+During the harvest season frequent spraying with insecticides may be necessary to prevent chewing damage and egg deposition if beetles are abundant.
 Direct insecticide sprays at the emerging shoots.